Skip to content

 What helps people with social phobia?

 Social phobia is an ongoing disorder that usually needs to be treated with medical care.
 It’s not just shyness and usually does not go away on its own.
-Your healthcare provider can help you find ways to control your fears.
+Your healthcare provider can help you find ways to Manage your symptoms:

 FOR MORE INFORMATION